prasaadk/aws-bedrock-agent-codex/README.md

 ### GitHub Actions workflow

-The workflow defined in `.github/workflows/terraform.yml` automatically packages the Lambda code, initializes Terraform and applies the configuration when changes are pushed to the `main` branch.
+The workflow defined in `.github/workflows/terraform.yml` automatically packages the Lambda code, initializes Terraform and applies the configuration after a pull request is merged into the `main` branch.

 ### Lambda function